 Are all of your buildings built by the Amish?

-All of our buildings are built by Amish or Mennonite craftsmen and offer a superior product at a great value.
+All of our buildings are built by Amish or Mennonite craftsmen who offer a superior product at a great value.

 How can I get a shed in if your delivery truck cannot access my site?

-We can take the shed off the truck and place on a hydraulic cart to get to locations that have limited space and which will allow greater maneuverability to access tighter spots.
-The cart is also useful in situations where there might be concern about the weight of a truck in too wet ground conditions, crossing septic lines or damaging landscaping.
+We can take the shed off the truck and place on our new hydrostatic Mule Shed Mover to get to locations that have limited space and which will allow greater maneuverability to access tighter spots.
+The Mule Shed Mover is also useful in situations where there might be concern about the weight of a truck in too wet ground conditions, crossing septic lines or damaging landscaping.
 We cannot lift sheds over fences.

-What if I’m not sure that a shed can come in by truck or hydraulic cart?
+What if I’m not sure that a shed can come in by truck or by shed mover?

 We offer a free site check service (up to 30-miles from our lot) to determine how best your shed can be brought in and what the best foundation for your particular situation is.